 Day 1: San Pedro to Ojo de Perdiz

 You’ll be picked up from your lodging in San Pedro between 07:00am – 07:30am and take a group transfer to the Bolivian border at Hito Cajon (we will provide further instructions of this service).
-Your local Bolivian guide will meet and greet you at the border, and commence the tour of the region.
+Your local Bolivian driver will meet and greet you at the border, and commence the tour of the region.
 Not far from the border the first highlight – the turquoise shining “Laguna Verde” at the foot of the majestic volcano “Licancabur”.
 Afterwards you will travel through the Bolivian desert into the Valle de las Damas del Desierto, also known as the “Salvador Dali Desert”, a group of rock formations that has been uniquely shaped by wind and weather over centuries.
 Following this, a huge plain opens before you and the Salar de Chalviri – a dried-out salt plain – is in front of you.
 Here, the hot springs of Polques invite you to take a relaxing bath after the hardships of these first kilometers ride through the desert Bolivian hills.
 After this you will arrive to the geyser “Sol de Mañana”, a spectacle of hissing steam columns, located at almost 5,000 meters above sea level.
 As you continue northward, you’ll reach “Laguna Colorada” – the absolute highlight of this southern desert region.
 You’ll finish the day viewing the “Arbol de Piedra”, a stone figure created by erosion at the entrance of the Siloli desert.
 Overnight stay is in the Hotel Tayka del Desierto.
 (Meals – L, D).

 Day 2: Ojo de Perdiz to Tahua